alien-traveler/cse15l-lab-report2/index.md

 *Symptom:* In the command line, the output might be something that is not the link.

+*Failure-inducing input:* when a bracket and a parenthesis are not right next to each other

 *Failure-inducing file:* [link is here](failure-test2.md)

 ![image](Image/code2.png)